 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide concerns redirecting web traffic to a specific port, including when using a dedicated IP and a specific web application (such as Node or Varnish, for example).
+This guide concerns the redirection of web traffic to a specific port, including when using a dedicated IP and a specific web application (such as Node or Varnish e.g.).

 Prerequisites

-By default, on the Cloud Server, web traffic is sent to Apache.
-To route requests to a Node script or another service (provided it "listens" on a port between 4000 and 4009), you need to use HAProxy.
+By default, on Cloud Server, web traffic is sent to Apache.
+To send requests to a Node script or another service (as long as it "listens" to a port between 4000 and 4009), you must go through PAHroxy.

-- Click on Fast installer in the left side menu
+- Click on Fast install in the left side menu.

-- Click on the â‹® icon to the right of HAProxy
+- Click on the action menu â‹® located to the right of HAProxy.

-When you redirect web traffic to your web application, the request handling changes, and the request is first received by a local reverse proxy (on the server) that then forwards the request to the chosen port.
-Thus, due to the request forwarding, methods that typically retrieve the visitor's IP will return the IP of the reverse proxy instead of the visitor's.
+When you redirect web traffic to your web application, the processing of requests changes and the request is first received by a reverse proxy (local to the server) which then transfers the request to the selected port.
+Thus, due to the transfer of the request, the methods usually allowing to recover the visitor's IP will give the IP of the reverse proxyinstead of the visitor's.

-Therefore, to retrieve the actual source IP of the visitor in these cases, you need to check an HTTP header named X-Forwarded-For
+Thus, to recover the actual source IP of the visitor in these cases, you need to consult an HTTP header named X-Forwarded-For

-, which will contain the accumulated source IPs from each redirection.
-This header will thus contain the original client IP address last, allowing you to identify the real visitor.
+, which will contain source IPs accumulated during each redirection.
+This header will lastly contain the client's original IP address, allowing to identify the actual visitor.

-Attention: It is important to note that HTTP headers can be manipulated, presenting security risks.
-To minimize these risks, it is recommended to verify that the request indeed comes from a reliable server before trusting the content of the X-Forwarded-For
+Attention: It is important to note that HTTP headers can be manipulated, which presents security risks.
+To minimize these risks, it is recommended to check that the request is from a reliable server before trusting the content of the header.
+X-Forwarded-For

-header.
-This verification may involve ensuring that the request was forwarded by a trusted intermediate server, identified by a pre-established list of IP addresses.
-In the case where the site uses a dedicated IP, the trusted servers are:
+This verification may involve ensuring that the request has been transmitted by a trusted intermediate server, identified by a pre-established list of IP addresses.
+In case the site uses a dedicated IP, the trusted servers are:

 - 83.166.133.15